 With the support of National Endowment for Democracy, TechSoup Europe was able to help Ukrainian city officials embrace the open data movement.
-As a consequence, the cooperation and engagement of city officials and citizens improved significantly and has resulted in 35 cities in the open data community, twelve data audit reports, 600 open data sets, eighteen workshops, Open Data Handbook, an online service for the education sector and seven open data city platforms.
+As a consequence, the cooperation and engagement of city officials and citizens improved significantly and has resulted in 35 cities in the open data community, twelve data audit reports, 600 open data sets, eighteen workshops, Open Data Handbook, an online service for the education sector, seven open data city platforms and finally the Open Data for Civil Society Organizations free online self-paced course.

 TechSoup Europe believes that democracy assumes the right of the people to freely determine their own destiny.
 We also believe that technology is a great tool for supporting citizens and officials in accessing information and knowledge to collaboratively shape democracy.